Radar's In-Cluster Architecture: Outbound-Only, Scoped, Live by Default

 The uplink is a WebSocket over TLS, with yamux as the multiplexer on top.
 A few properties worth calling out:

-• One connection, many streams.
-Every backend-initiated request (a browser loading topology, an MCP tool fetching resources, a log tail, a pod-exec session) is a fresh yamux stream on the same WebSocket.
+- One connection, many streams.
+Every Cloud-initiated request (a browser loading topology, an MCP tool fetching resources, a log tail, a pod-exec session) is a fresh yamux stream on the same WebSocket.
 Streams are cheap (roughly 1KB of bookkeeping each); TCP dials are not.

 Failure modes

 Networks fail.
 Our backend sometimes has outages.
-Here's what the agent does when things go wrong.
+Here's what Radar does when things go wrong.

-Radar has an outage.
+Radar Cloud has an outage.
 Your cluster keeps running.
-The agent is not in the data path for your workloads.
+Radar is not in the data path for your workloads.
 It doesn't mutate anything, it doesn't proxy traffic, it doesn't gate admission.
 If we're down, you lose visibility in the Radar UI for the duration.
 That's the worst thing that happens.

-Agent crashes.
+Radar crashes.
 Kubernetes restarts it.
 On startup, it redials the tunnel with the bearer token from its Helm values, rebuilds its informer caches, and is back in the fleet view.
 Cold start to steady state is usually under 10 seconds on a small cluster, maybe 30 seconds on a big one.
+If you enabled SQLite-backed timeline persistence with a PVC, in-cluster event history survives across restarts.

 What we don't do

-This is the part I care about most, because a lot of "agents" in this space have grown tentacles.
+This is the part I care about most, because a lot of in-cluster tools in this space have grown tentacles.

-• No mutating admission webhooks.
+- No mutating admission webhooks.
 We don't sit in the admission path.
-If the agent is down, your deploys still work.
+If Radar is down, your deploys still work.

-• No cert-manager dependency.
-The agent authenticates with a static bearer token you supply at install time.
+- No cert-manager dependency.
+Radar authenticates with a static bearer token you supply at install time.
 Nothing in the chart asks your cluster to issue certs for us.

 One Deployment.
 One ServiceAccount.
 One ClusterRole.
 One Secret.
 One namespace.
 That's it.